Holiday proofing your garden

 Insects, slugs and snails can also be problem while you’re away so a little proactive action can help keep your plants healthy.
 I spray my garden with an organic combination of Pyrethrum insecticide and Copper Oxychloride for fungal and bacterial diseases on my ornamentals and fruit trees.
 Then I give my veggie and herbs a good dusting with Derris for aphids and caterpillars.
 Also scatter slug pellets around any plants that slugs and snails like to munch on.

-Finally I try and get rid of any weeds in the garden that might mature while I’m away as the first principal or easier long term weed control is preventing them from flowering and dropping fresh seeds into the soil.26 May 2019
+Finally I try and get rid of any weeds in the garden that might mature while I’m away as the first principal or easier long term weed control is preventing them from flowering and dropping fresh seeds into the soil.20 September 2019